 - Core and Additional Science, or three Separate Sciences

-- Modern Foreign Language (French or German, or both)
+- Modern Foreign Language (French, German, or Spanish) or Latin

-Students then have a free choice of an additional three subjects.
+Students then have a free choice of an additional two subjects.
 However it is generally expected that all students will choose at least one Humanity and one Creative subject at GCSE.

 Non-examination subjects include: